Germany demands that J&J make up COVID-19 vaccine gap in July - Up News Info

 Article content

-“This is regrettable because each dose counts,” said a ministry spokesman in response to an enquiry by Reuters.
+“This is regrettable because each dose counts,” a ministry spokesman said on Sunday in response to an enquiry by Reuters.
 “We therefore expect from J&J that this amount is delivered in July as quickly as possible.”

+Without disclosing or confirming the number of vaccine doses affected, the FDA said in a news release that it had authorized two batches of the vaccine for use, that several other batches were not suitable for use and that others were being evaluated.

+A media report citing sources familiar with the matter had said 60 million J&J doses must be discarded, and two sources familiar with the situation told Reuters that about 10 million doses had been cleared by the agency.

 (Reporting by Andreas Rinke and Elke Ahlswede Writing by Vera Eckert Editing by David Goodman)